sirtimboslice/sirtimboslice/README.md

 - 👀 I’m interested in Python, automation, networking, and cybersecurity
 - 🌱 I’m currently learning Python

+- www - Visit my website and learn more about me at trwoodard.com

 <!---
 sirtimboslice/sirtimboslice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.